mohamadnoureldine89/Scala_Spark_NBA_Project/README.md

 # NBA Data Extraction and Transformation

-This project consists of two applications, `Extract` and `Transform`, that fetch NBA game and stats data from balldontlie's API, save it locally, and then transform and merge the data for further analysis.
+This project consists of two applications, `Extract` and `Transform`, that fetch NBA game and stats data from the `balldontlie.io` API, save it locally, and then transform and merge the data for further analysis.

 ## Extract